Setting up an ecommerce store is an increasingly popular way of making money online.

 Another step that you can take is to send ‘cart abandonment emails.’

 Cart abandonment emails are sent to people who put items in their cart but failed to complete the checkout process.

 72% of people who put items into a shopping cart don’t follow through with a transaction.

 When sending cart abandonment emails, it sometimes helps if you offer a discount to encourage the potential buyer to complete their transaction.

-Doing so can be very powerful and the chart below shows just how many people will reconsider, if the products are offered at a lower price.
+Doing so can be very powerful and the chart below shows just how many people will reconsider if the products are offered at a lower price.

-As well as that, you can also experiment with upselling and cross selling.
+You can also experiment with upselling and cross selling.

 What you decide to upsell is going to depend on what you’re already selling.

 I’ve discussed the topic of upselling and cross selling here.